This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 A Decade of Dancing Together

 After tangoing with my budget for over a decade, my most recent enhancements have been to keep my budget entries simplified and lean.
 Which equates to less spending and increasing my sinking funds.
 I am an avid minimalist, I have tried to adapt my lifestyle to cultivating less: less physical, digital, and financial burdens.
-I infuse this into my budget by limited entry.
+Then, I infuse this into my budget by limited entry.
 I only allow so many items before I am cut off.
-I am like a strict parent who doles out a measly allowance.
+Basically, I am like a strict parent who doles out a measly allowance.
 Spend it wisely, child!

 Another avenue I aggressively pursue is sinking funds because I do not enjoy the icky feeling of my paycheck being devoured by car insurance or Christmas gifts.
 Just.
 No. Instead, I have little-bite sized nuggets that go towards a high-interest savings account called Adulting Adventures.
 Then when I need large sums of money for a bill, I pull from that account.
 Problem solved and paycheck happiness restored!